enzokro/merlins-mirror/README.md

 ## Tech Stack

 - FastHTML and MonsterUI for the frontend
-- HuggingFace for the video generation pipeline
+- HuggingFace for the video generation
-- OpenCV for the webcam stream
+- OpenCV to handle the webcam
-- Docker for containerization
+- Docker for deployment